chaunceygardiner/weewx-loopdata/README.md

 As of 6.4 the sample report is translatable through WeeWX's own mechanisms — lang files and gettext-style `[Texts]` keys (the English string is the key; a missing entry falls back to English one string at a time).
-German and French ship (`skins/LoopData/lang/de.conf` native-speaker reviewed, `lang/fr.conf` Beta awaiting its review; vocabulary in step with weewx-skyfield's and weewx-celestial's own lang files); select one with `lang = de` (or `fr`) on the report's stanza.
+German, French and Dutch ship (`skins/LoopData/lang/de.conf` and `lang/fr.conf` native-speaker reviewed, `lang/nl.conf` Beta awaiting its review; vocabulary in step with weewx-skyfield's and weewx-celestial's own lang files); select one with `lang = de` (or `fr`, `nl`) on the report's stanza.
 Language support needs WeeWX 4.6 or later.
 To add a language, copy `lang/en.conf` — the reference dictionary, kept exact by a test — and translate the values.